lineality/Online_Voting_Using_One_Time_Pads/README.md

 4. a bad-agent will record a fake record of the vote from the ballot:
 - while a possible risk, this process is the same as for any paper ballot

-5. a bad-agent will act on the behalf of a participant without their participation
+5. a bad-agent will act on the behalf of a participant without the voter's participation

+#. a bad-agent will act on the behalf of the voting office without the voting-office's participation

 6. a bad-agent will attempt to tamper with a public ballot